101 Cooking For Two

 What is the difference between French dip and Italian beef sandwiches?

-Italian Beef is also braised but has Italian herbs and spices for a distinctive Italian taste.
+French Dip is thinly sliced or shredded beef served with au jus for dipping.
+Italian Beef is also braised but includes Italian herbs and spices for a distinctive flavor.

 crock pot French dip with au jus